Worms in chickens

 Chicken worms, chicken coccidia, and poultry mites and lice, are common and regularly seen.
 Round worms in chickens have a life cycle of about three weeks.
 Consequently from the time the egg is eaten by the bird, and the worm grows inside the chicken, and a new egg produced, is 21 days.

 We recommend a product "Bird-wormer" that is registered for egg laying hens.
 There is no withholding period and the eggs can be eaten while on the medication.
 The poultry vets do not routinely recommend Moxidectin as it has uncertain withholding periods, and precious eggs need to be discarded.
-We do have moxidectin if needed as it is an effective product.
+We do have moxidectin if needed as it is an effective product for some Chicken worms.